precice/precice.github.io_old/09-workshop.md

 Please use the [registration form](https://www5.in.tum.de/workshops/precice-workshop/) to register.

-## Call for contributions

-We are aiming for 8-12 contributed talks of 15-25min each, focused more on coupling / preCICE-specific aspects and less on the scientific background of applications.
-We will notify you about acceptance until December 15.

-Please note that this is not a classical scientific conference, but a user and developer meeting.
-Contributions are very welcome, if they fit the purpose, but not mandatory.

-Possible contributions include (non-exclusively):

-*  New adapters for community codes
-*  Coupling numerics
-*  Comparison of different mapping, coupling, and communication methods
-*  Coupling boundary conditions
-*  Multi-scale coupling
-*  Building, packaging, testing, documentation and other Research Software Engineering topics

-Please use the [registration form](https://www5.in.tum.de/workshops/precice-workshop/) if you would like to submit a talk.

 ## Getting there

 The TUM campus Garching is well connected to the Munich airport (MUC), as well as to the city center and central train & bus stations.
 You can reach it using the subway line U6 (station Garching-Forschungszentrum).
 Have a look at the [Directions page of TUM](https://www.tum.de/en/about-tum/contact-directions/) for more.